All those EPPA classes (Strengthenings of the Herwig-Lascar theorem): Background and notation

-\begin{observation} Let $L$ be a language consisting of relations and unary functions equipped with a permutation group $\GammaL$.
-If $L$ is finite or $\GammaL=\{\id_L\}$, then every finite $\GammaL$-structure lies in a finite orbit of the action of $\GammaL$ by relabelling. \end{observation} \begin{proof} If $L$ is finite, then there are only finitely many $\GammaL$-structures on any given finite set $A$ and the action of $\GammaL$ by relabelling preserves the vertex set.
+\begin{observation} Let $L$ be a language equipped with a permutation group $\GammaL$.
+If $L$ is finite or $\GammaL=\{\id_L\}$ then every finite $\GammaL$-structure lies in a finite orbit of the action of $\GammaL$ by relabelling. \end{observation} \begin{proof} If $L$ is finite, then there are only finitely many $\GammaL$-structures on any given finite set $A$ and the action of $\GammaL$ by relabelling preserves the vertex set.
 If $\GammaL=\{\id_L\}$, then the action is trivial and every orbit is a singleton. \end{proof}